itsbio/gamepot-docs/en/gamepot_unity.md

 ### APPLE login

 > This features is for iOS only.
-(Android의 경우, Web Login 형태로 지원 - 8. 기타 API 참고)
+(For Android, it is supported as Web Login - refer to 8.
+Other API)

 **Add Xcode &gt; TARGETS &gt; Signing & Capabilities &gt; + Capability &gt; Sign in with Apple.**